Leakages Vs Injections

-Leakages result in a contraction in the production process or income generation and reduction in demand for goods and services.
+Leakages result in a contraction in the production process or income generation and a reduction in demand for goods and services.
 As against, Injections may result in an expansion in the production process or income generation and generation of demand for goods and services.

 Quick Comparison: Leakages Vs Injections